 Min Lee reviews corporate documents, including joint venture agreements, share sale agreements and tenancy/ lease agreements.
 She is solution-oriented when advising her clients and plays an instrumental role in achieving their desired commercial results.
 She advises one of the largest providers of flexible workspaces in Malaysia in respect of tenancy related issues.
 Her wealth of dispute resolution experience has made Min Lee a good representative for negotiations with landlords.

 Min Lee obtained her Bachelor of Laws degree (Hons) from the University of Malaya and was admitted as an Advocate and Solicitor of the High Court of Malaya.
-She is an Associate of the Chartered Institute of Arbitrators, United Kingdom.

 Some significant matters which Min Lee has involved in:

 - Acted for the main contractor in litigation, adjudication and arbitration against the developer of a condominium in the heart of Kuala Lumpur in respect of multiple disputes arising from the main contract